 Sandwich Making: All Saints Episcopal Church makes sandwiches for St. Vincent de Paul Dining Hall on the third Sunday of every month.
-(For the month of September only, sandwich making will be on the fourth Sunday, September 22nd.)
 Sandwiches are made upstairs immediately following our service.
 Please plan on joining us in this very worthwhile endeavor and for a wonderful time of fellowship.
 Won't you join us for this gathering and opportunity to serve others?

 Thank you so much for participating in this ministry; it is an important part of All Saints'/FCC outreach!